scalacenter/course-management-tools/docs/reference-cmtc.md

 exercise.

-It is useful in the case where an exercise requires supporting code or files (data, ...) that are to complex to have the students create themselves or that are not really relevant in the context of what the course aims to teach.
+It is useful in the case where an exercise requires supporting code or files (data, ...) that is too complex to have the students create themselves or that are not really relevant in the context of what the course aims to teach.

 If the template is a single file, that file will be pulled from the reference solution.